ckan/ckanext-dcat/README.md

 Note that if you are using the [RDF DCAT harvester](#rdf-dcat-harvester) to import datasets from other catalogs and these define a proper URI for each dataset or resource, these will be stored as `uri` fields in your instance, and thus used when generating serializations for them.

+### Content negotiation

+The extension supports returning different representations of the datasets based on the value of the `Accept` header ([Content negotiation](https://en.wikipedia.org/wiki/Content_negotiation)).

+When enabled, client applications can request a particular format via the `Accept` header on requests to the main dataset page, eg:

+    curl https://{ckan-instance-host}/dataset/{dataset-id} -H Accept:text/turtle

+    curl https://{ckan-instance-host}/dataset/{dataset-id} -H Accept:"application/rdf+xml; q=1.0, application/ld+json; q=0.6"

+This is also supported on the [catalog endpoint](#catalog-endpoint), in this case when making a request to the CKAN root URL (home page).
+This won't support the pagination and filter parameters:

+    curl https://{ckan-instance-host} -H Accept:text/turtle

+Note that this feature overrides the CKAN core home page and dataset page controllers, so you probably don't want to enable it if your own extension is also doing it.

+To enable content negotiation, set the following configuration option on your ini file:

+    ckanext.dcat.enable_content_negotiation = True

 ## RDF DCAT harvester

 The RDF parser described in the previous section has been integrated into a harvester,